simonqhughes/mevo_mv/config_store/doc/design/configuration_store_requirements.md

 exclusive.

 ##### REQ-3.2.04-SKVS-HLAPID-KACS:
-A CS API client must be able to query the CS for a list of objects provided the object ACL permissions allow the client access.
-The query result must contain all client owner object.
-The query results may include non-client owned objects provided the other group permissions grant access.
+A CS API client must be able to query the CS for a list of KV pairs provided the KV pair ACL permissions allow the client access.
+The query result must contain all client owner KVs.
+The query results may include non-client owned KVs provided the other group permissions grant access.

 ## Secure Key Value Storage\API Logic\Finding Keys (REQ-5.1.xx-SKVS-APIL-FK) Requirements.